-UAPD encourages you to report criminal activity even if you don't want to take legal action in order to help maintain accurate statistical records.
-UAPD is responsible for preparing the University's Annual Campus Security and Fire Safety Report and for compiling the crime statistics included in the report.
-A Clery Crime Reporting form is available on UAPD's Clery website.
-The information you report may require UAPD to issue a Timely Crime Alert/UAPD Campus Safety Advisory if it is determined that the circumstances warrant such action.
+The University of Alabama Police encourages you to report criminal activity even if you don't want to take legal action in order to help maintain accurate statistical records.
+The UAPD is responsible for preparing the University's Annual Campus Security Report and for compiling the crime statistics included in the report.
+We would like to keep the community as informed as possible.
+A Clery Crime Reporting form (see Appendix A to this report) is available on the UAPD's Clery website.
+The information you report may require the UAPD to issue a Timely Crime Alert/UAPD Advisory if they determine that the circumstances warrant such action.
 See Confidential Reporting regarding other ways in which to make voluntary, confidential reports of crimes for inclusion in crime statistics.
 Reports made to Campus Security Authorities (CSAs) are also included in crime statistics.
 (See Additional Sources of Statistical Information below).